LuyaoWang123/DSA/docs/queue.md

 #### Complexity
 $size$ is the window size, and $n$ is the input size for next, then we will have:

-Time Complexity: $O(n)$, this is linear as we need to iterate all input for next processing
+Time Complexity: $O(n)$, this is linear as we need to iterate all input for the next processing.

-Space Complexity: $O(size)$, we are using queue to keep the most recent $size$ elements.
+Space Complexity: $O(size)$, we are using a queue to keep the most recent $size$ elements.
 As we only need to store the most recent $size$ elements, thus the queue with size $size$ will be enough, leading to space complexity $O(size)$

 ### [Leetcode 950(Medium).
 Reveal Cards In Increasing Order](https://leetcode.com/problems/reveal-cards-in-increasing-order/)
 #### Description
 You are given an integer array deck.
 There is a deck of cards where every card has a unique integer.
 The integer on the ith card is $deck[i]$.

 You can order the deck in any order you want.
-Initially, all the cards start face down (unrevealed) in one deck.
+Initially, all the cards start face-down (unrevealed) in one deck.

 You will do the following steps repeatedly until all cards are revealed: